-Trump’s own mobilizing of militia and army troops against peaceful protesters in the rallies of Summer 2020 forces the question: are these events those of the sovereign state in a “corrective” autoimmune mode that kills off dangerous cells, or are they instead psychotic events at the cultural and social level?
+Trump’s own mobilizing of militia and army troops against peaceful protesters in the rallies of Summer 2020 forces the question: are these two separate events those of the sovereign state in a “corrective” autoimmune mode that kills off dangerous cells, or are they instead psychotic events at the cultural and social level?
 Arguably both are the latter, for they evince the incapacity of each governing figure to meaningfully grasp the role of the big Other here.
-The symbolic becomes the terrain of trauma as well as demand and desire, the unpredictable and incomprehensible Real displacing the symbolic’s regime.
+The Symbolic becomes the terrain of trauma as well as demand and desire, the unpredictable and incomprehensible Real displacing the Symbolic’s regime.
 To meet the protesters’ demand with lethal violence is to return us to the point before civilized life began when, according to Freud, murder—especially the murder of the father, but also the murder of brothers—need not be inhibited.
-It is to put us in a politically psychotic state where words are detached from their meanings, free floating and unstable yet utilized as if meaningful, as if non-delusional, as if communicating the promise of being heard, and of the reciprocity that should characterize all verbal engagement.
+It is to put us in a politically psychotic state where words are detached from their meanings, free-floating and unstable yet utilized as if meaningful, as if nondelusional, as if communicating the promise of being heard, and of the reciprocity that should characterize all verbal engagement.
 It is the detachment of words from their normative and habitual pathways that normally characterizes literary texts and accounts of lives lived.

-Poetry and literature are particularly situated to take advantage of Lacan’s theory of language and symbol; they are therefore also ripe for plumbing the depths of a psychotic relation to language, or its literary capture.
+Poetry and literature are particularly situated to take advantage of Lacan’s theory of language and symbol; they are therefore also ripe for plumbing the depths of a psychotic relation to language or its literary capture.
 Whereas speech is associated with the need-demand-desire of the message communicated to or reciprocated by the mother, language is the cultural invasion of the child’s body-mind field of experience by the paternal function operating as the law.
-Language is both how cultures form and deform individuals as subjects, and how cultural expression plays out; it is the register of the big Other, the Name-of-the-Father and the law writ large.
-Language makes sense of the assemblage of images the child uses to create a unified identity by enabling it to speak as a subject; its grammar and tropes are reflexively incorporated in the mental structures that arise in conjunction with language acquisition as well as in the unconscious, which only forms with the advent of the symbolic in the child’s newly subjective life.
-When things go awry, this structuration does too.
-And when that happens we begin to realize how fragile the relation between our experience and our ability to express that experience is.
+Language is both how cultures form and deform individuals as subjects, and how cultural expression plays out; it is the register of the big Other, the Name-of-the-Father, and the law writ large.
+Language makes sense of the assemblage of images the child uses to create a unified identity by enabling it to speak as a subject; its grammar and tropes are reflexively incorporated in the mental structures that arise in conjunction with language acquisition as well as in the unconscious, which only forms with the advent of the Symbolic in the child’s newly subjective life.
+When things go awry, this structuration does too, and when that happens, we begin to realize how fragile the relation between our experience and our ability to express that experience is.
 When life itself is unpredictable, words lose their force and become “words, words, words,” to echo Hamlet again, and slanderous as well.